ltorresfdz/D3-challenge/README.md

 In order to run both, Started Code version and Bonus version, it is necessary to use python -m http.server to run the visualization.
 This will host the page at localhost:8000 in your web browser.

-Or you could click on this link to visit each version: